christophrumpel/christophrumpel.github.io/_posts/2015-04-21-hello-world-i-am-laravel.md

 with forms.
 It's a clean way to validate your forms through custom classes.

-To create a new form request use the artisan command `php artisan make:request StorePostRequest`.
-The name implies that we are using this request to validate a new post's data.
+To create a new form request use the artisan command `php artisan make:request StorePhotoRequest`.
+The name implies that we are using this request to validate a new photo's data.
 Let's take a look at the two important methods of the created class.

 {% highlight PHP startinline %}